 6. Makita MAC2400 Big Bore 2.5 HP Air Compressor For House

 If you need a more powerful air compressor to bring the most out of your air tools, take a look at this one from Makita.
-This air compressor sports a 2.5 HP 4 pole motor to enhance the efficiency of your DIY or professional projects.
+This unit sports a 2.5 HP 4 pole motor to enhance the efficiency of your DIY or professional projects.

 The motor can provide 4.2 CFM at 90 PSI for increased productivity, and quick compressor recovery time.
 Also, its cast-iron pump, piston, and big bore cylinder aid in getting a faster recovery time for enhanced performance.